muiku/muiku.github.com/_posts/2012-04-08-setting-up-a-development-environment-for-zend-framework-2.md

 ## Install PHP 5.4.0 locally

 Zend Framework 2 requires PHP 5.3, but I wanted to use PHP 5.4 because of its built-in web server.
-As I use Debian 6 as my primary Linux distro, I hadn't other choises than built PHP 5.4 from sources.
+As I use Debian 6 as my primary Linux distro, I hadn't other choices than built PHP 5.4 from sources.

 First fetch PHP 5.4.0 source code: